Frequently Asked Questions

 We understand that finances are often the biggest challenge for young leaders who are seeking vocational training.
 With this in mind, we have done our very best to keep the costs as affordable as possible.
 (In the end, the program ends up costing thousands of dollars less than a traditional college or seminary degree program).
 Also, the program requires you to be in a full-time ministry environment during the two years, and we encourage the locations that are hosting each student to consider a financial package that recognizes the significant contribution being made to their ministry site.
 We suggest that ministry locations provide a living allowance and perhaps even help with tuition costs.
 However, having said that, if you are taking the program for credit through one of our academic partners, you will be eligible to apply for student loans through the Canada Student Loans Program.
 More information is available through the registrar's office at each of our partner schools.
 We are also in the process of soliciting bursaries and scholarships from individuals who have an interest in supporting youth ministry education, and we will let you know how to access these funds as they become available.

-Where will I stay during the class weeks in Kelowna?
+Where do I stay during the class weeks?

 Will the class assignments/academic requirements distract me from doing my current ministry?